dboyes99/rxprint/README.md

 /* RXPRINT:PageLen nnn*/ -      Sets page length to nn lines.
 A new title
                                 line is generated at the top of every page.

-/* RXPRINT:Line nn */ -         Set line lenght to nn.
+/* RXPRINT:LineLen nn */ -      Set line lenght to nn.
 The default is 132
                                 chars.

 Printer controls are implemented with standard ASA/machine-specific listing